zhadley/zhadley.github.io/_projects/fixing_a_hole.md

 The de-emphasis of African state actors in bi-lateral engagements portrays African states as passive in nature --- at worst, exploited (Location 3152).
 African leaders clearly understand the risks and rewards of engagement in a new Great Power competition.
 As observed during the Cold War, African states will seek to maximize their benefits while hedging against losses.
 Shocks to the international order will reverberate across African capitals.

 Notably absent from the preceding canvas is a discussion of the roles of the regional economic communities (REC), the AU Peace and Security Council (AU-PSC), and UN institutions.
 In 2016, the African Union published it African Peace and Security Architecture Roadmap (APSA).
 It was the first attempt by the AU to define a strategic vision for addressing Africa’s peace and security challenges.
 It provides measurable objectives to meet its ambitious targets laid out in Agenda 2063 and Silence the Guns 2020.
 Likewise, regionally led efforts to address insecurity at the lowest level possible, have led to deployments in ECOWAS, and AMISOM in Somalia.
 “African Solutions to African Problems” have a precedent.

-## African Solutions to African Problems: A New Approach

-A new transnational security model including military and non-military Factors at domestic, regional, and international levels: Governance, Peace, and Security.
-Dimensions of transnational threats (e.g., economic, social, security, environmental, political, institutional).
-Anchor to APSA.
-Identify guidelines.

-[Figure 3.
-A new model]

 ## Fixing a Hole: Final Thoughts